 (If you’re approaching from Tokyo by bus, you’ll be taken to the northernmost of the Mt Fuji trails, the Yoshida trail on the Yamanashi prefecture side.
 If taking the train from Tokyo, you can take your pick between the Yoshida trail and the Fujinomiya trail – the shinkansen to Shin-Fuji for the Fujinomiya trail is more convenient but more expensive, the regular train to Kawaguchiko for the Yoshida trail is slower but cheaper; if you have a JR pass, take the shinkansen and do the Fujinomiya trail.
 The other two Mt Fuji trails, on the east of the mountain (the Gotemba and Subashiri trails), aren’t so well served by public transportation and are also much longer hikes as they start from lower elevations, and as a result see far fewer crowds.
 If you have wheels and fancy a more strenuous work out, those are the routes for you)

-We were travelling at the time using the Seishun-juhachi-kippu (a seasonal holiday train pass for local trains only), travelling from Kyoto to Nagoya on the first day and spending a night there; the local trains in Japan are a hell of a lot slower than the bullet trains, so on the second day of the trip we left Nagoya in the morning by local train and reached Fuji station in the evening.
+We were travelling at the time using the Seishun-juhachi-kippu (a seasonal holiday train pass for local trains only – I couldn’t get a JR Pass at the time as I was a Japanese resident), travelling from Kyoto to Nagoya on the first day and spending a night there; the local trains in Japan are a hell of a lot slower than the bullet trains, so on the second day of the trip we left Nagoya in the morning by local train and reached Fuji station in the evening.
 One night in a business hotel next to the station, and then next day we checked out, shoved most of our stuff in a locker at the station, and caught the 9.25 bus up to Mt Fuji’s ‘5th station’.
 (If you’re travelling by bullet train, take a Nozomi Shinkansen to Nagoya then switch to a Kodama Shinkansen there, for a total journey time of around 130 minutes to Shin-Fuji; if you’re using a JR pass the Nozomi isn’t covered, so just take the Kodama Shinkansen all the way from Kyoto to Shin-Fuji, journey time 150 minutes.
-See Hyperdia for train schedules in Japan).
+See Hyperdia for train schedules in Japan; there’s a good explanation for using it here).

 The four Mt Fuji trails are each divided into 10 stations, with 10 being the top.
 The stations are where you’ll find the mountain huts, toilets, first aid, and shops selling snacks and drinks at altitude-sickness-inducing markups.
 Each trail is usually climbed from its respective 5th station (which is where the road ends and you park your car or get off the bus), though they can be done from 1st station at the base if you have an extra day and want to walk the whole way up.
 The Fujinomiya trail has the highest 5th station (at 2,400m), meaning it has the shortest route to the top.
 So, our bus dropped us at the Fujinomiya trail 5th station at 11.35 after a scenic drive in the splendid sunshine of a glorious morning, and that turned out to be the last of the sun we’d be seeing that day; once we’d had a potter around the 5th station’s shops and used the loo, the cloud promptly rolled in as we started our climb.
 It then proceeded to piss rain on us as we shuffled upwards while not seeing an awful lot (except for the many – many! – other hikers), and we checked in to the hut at 8th station in the late afternoon / early evening.
 I say we shuffled, for one really cannot stride on Fuji – the loose surface of volcanic sand underfoot means you are forever sliding half a step back for every step taken forwards.
 It hadn’t been a great day’s hiking, and the curry rice served in the hut, though mediocre, was very welcome.
 Once that’s down you, the idea is to get to bed early, get a few hours’ kip, and then get up in the middle of the night to complete your ascent in time to see the sunrise from the summit.